hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Node, Resident Set Size (RSS) and Virtual Memory (VM) for all your running jobs.
 However, it is possible to specify a particular job you want information about by specifying ``-j <jobid>`` or ``--jobs=<jobid>``.
-It is possible to specify multiple jobs as a comma-separated list of job IDs.
+It is possible to specify multiple jobs as a comma-separated list of jobids.
-By default it will only show information about the lowest job step running in a particular job unless ``--allsteps`` or ``-a`` is also specified.
+By default, it will only show information about the lowest job step running in a particular job unless ``--allsteps`` or ``-a`` is also specified.
-It is also possible to request information on a specific job step of a job by using ``<jobID.JobStep>``, i.e., add the number of the job step to the job ID, separated by a dot.
+It is also possible to request information on a specific job step of a job by using ``<jobID.JobStep>``, i.e., add the number of the job step to the jobid, separated by a dot.

 To show additional information not shown by the default format, one can specify a specific format using the ``-o``,  ``--format`` and ``--fields``